UtrechtUniversity/yoda/docs/design/processes/automatic-resource-balancing.md

     unixfilesystem resource.
   * EXEMPT: this resource has been manually configured to be ignored by ARB.
   * FULL: ARB applies to this resource; it has exceeded one of the trigger values
-  * AVAILABLE: ARB applies to this resource; it has not yet exceeded on of the trigger values.
+  * AVAILABLE: ARB applies to this resource; it has not yet exceeded one of the trigger values.

   These values are stored in both a Redis data structure store and a resource AVU.
 The Docker setup currently does not have a Redis store, so uses AVUs only if ARB is enabled.
 - When ARB is enabled, the `pep_resource_resolve_hierarchy_pre` policy retrieves the ARB value of a resource on create actions.
 It applies a write